|We’ve got your back! Finance Blog is a completely free website 100% focused on helping Americans get the answers they need. Read more|

 A contractor should have a standard contract for services, but again you should be aware of the ins and outs of this and what it would mean for you in the event of a dispute.
 It might be as well to have the contract checked by a friendly solicitor or legal expert.

-You must give your employees work to do, and pay them their full salary even if they have a few tasks to do.
-For example, in an accountancy practice, the months of February and March are often very quiet, because the key tax filing deadline of 31st January has passed and the new tax year has not yet begun.
+Work: You must give your employees work to do, and pay them their full salary even if they have a few tasks to do.
+For example, in an accountancy practice, the months of June and July are often very quiet, because the key tax filing deadline of April 15th, has passed and the new tax year has not yet begun.
 Staff in the practice still have to be paid their salaries even if they are not carrying out chargeable client work.

-Relating to the above point, as a good employer you should give your employees regular appraisals and work with them to help them grow and develop their career path.
+Development: Relating to the above point, as a good employer you should give your employees regular raises and work with them to help them grow and develop their career path.

 Although you should also review your contractors’ performances, their career growth is their own responsibility rather than yours.